-Extant examples of the star-rating platforms typically have between twenty-two and thirty-five stars on the circle.
-It is not known how the artifacts were calibrated, but every tested example has yielded the same rating regaurdless of variations: someone who "lights three stars" on one panel will light three on any.
+Extant examples of the star-rating platforms typically have between 10 and 13 stars on the circle.
+It is not known how the artifacts were calibrated, but every tested example has yielded the same rating regardless of variations: someone who "lights three stars" on one panel will light three on any.

 A non-mage has no effect on the circle, while someone with only very slight magical aptitude would cause the spell-form to glow, but not affect any of the stars.
 A typical mage would usually have a star rating of three, with fours and fives not uncommon.
 A few of the more powerful mages in history would tip the scales at nine or ten; there are no direct records of any higher star ratings, but anecdotally we can assume that some mages did rate considerably higher.

 The highest ever recorded star rating belongs to Nathan Searlin, who was described as "being able to light the entire circle, three times around, until the stars glowed with the white-hot intensity of the sun".